gyevnarb/gyevnarb.github.io_/docs/research.markdown

 We can formally verify the properties of the learnt decisions which gives safety assurance about the correctness of the method.
 GRIT is also accurate enough to match the performance of deep learning-based methods while offering transparency about its workings.

+## Interpretable Goal-based Prediction and Planning for Autonomous Driving (IGP2)
+I am one of the main developers and the primary maintainer of the official code repository of [IGP2 on GitHub](https://github.com/uoe-agents/IGP2) with more than 47 stars and 10 forks.
+Our code provides the full functionality of IGP2 and is tightly integrated with the [CARLA driving environment](https://carla.org/) to support high-fidelity simulations.

+[IGP2](https://www.five.ai/igp2) is a transparent goal-based prediction and planning module for autonomous vehicles.
+It uses a library of high-level driving behaviours called macro actions, such as Exit and Continue, that have intuitive interpretations.
+This allows us to give explanations of the generated plans of IGP2 in terms of rationality principles.
+IGP2 does not only discover non-trivial opportunities by reasoning about the behaviour of other vehicles, but its inherent interpretability is a hugely desirable property in the safety critical world of autonomous driving.

 ## Master's Thesis -- Comparison of Account Survival on Twitter During the First Wave of COVID-19 in Four Countries